CardiacModelling/fitting-notebooks/ion-currents-2/README.md

    - Shows how to set initial conditions

 3. Basic fitting
-    - Forward model
+    - Writing a forward model
-    - Generating synthetic data (and choosing a noise model)
-    - Setting up a problem
+    - Setting up a problem and error measure
     - Running an optimisation
+    - Interpreting the results

 4. Fitting to different protocols
     - Multiple protocols: Repeat, and combine